 WHAT YOU’LL DO

-Begin by wrapping sandpaper in a block of wood 1 inch by 3 inches.
+Step 1: Begin by wrapping sandpaper around a block of wood 1 inch by 3 inches.
 Without a block of wood for support, sandpaper can leave dips and gullies in the pinewood body.

-Just painting the pinewood won’t hide the wood’s grain.
-Apply two coats of liquid Sanding Sealer (sold at hobby shops).
+Step 2: Just painting the pinewood won’t hide the wood’s grain.
+Apply two coats of liquid sanding sealer.
 Let the sealer dry overnight before sanding it lightly with fine-grit paper.

 If the grain still shows, apply two more coats of sealer.
 Let it dry overnight and sand again.
 Repeat the process until the grain disappears.